JRHB314/VBCS-Integration/README.md

   <br>

   Because we want the navbar to remain on this second page as well, copy the code from the first page and paste it into the code for second-page.
-Or alternatively, right click on main-start and hit `Duplicate`. <br><br>
+Or alternatively, right click on main-start and hit `Duplicate`. <br>

   You'll see part of the code is underlined in red.
 Click within it, and then add `Add Missing Dependencies`.
 When a component is dragged onto the page, it automatically adds in the dependencies.
-However, if you copy and paste code directly, you'll
-  have to add the missing dependencies yourself.<br>
+However, if you copy and paste code directly, you'll have to add the missing dependencies yourself.<br>

   ![](/images/22.png)<br>
   <br>